-Chad Pulkkinen enters his third season as the Varsity Boy’s Basketball Coach
+Chad Pulkkinen enters his 10th season as the Varsity Boy’s Basketball Coach

 Chad graduated in 2002 from Windham High School, where he led the basketball team to the postseason his junior and senior years.
 While at Windham, Chad was a McDonald’s All-Star and SMAA All-Conference.